devlinjunker/template.hapi.rest/scripts/README.scripts.md

 ## Github Actions

-We setup github actions on this project so we can attempt to build and run the tests for every PR submitted against master.
+We setup github actions on this project so we can enforce actions/checks and workflow processes on github.

+### On Master PR
+For every PR against master, we spin up a server to build the project via node/webpack.
+We also lint the project at this point (with more stringent error rules?).
+This will help us catch any errors in the code and prevent any merges to master that will break

+### On Merge to Master
+Whenever we merge a PR to master, we want to update the documentation based on the changes the user made in the commits.
+We run a git action to handle this as well:
+ - Collect README files and update wiki
+ - **TODO:** Fix/remove links from wiki?
+ - **TODO:** Build documentation and generate commit
+ - **IDEA:** Version increase/changelog generation

 More to come...